-If you spot a sick or injured Sea Turtle in Florida, you should immediately contact the Florida Fish and Wildlife Conservation Commission at 1-888-404-FWCC (*FWC or #FWC on your cell phone).
+If you are in the entire state of Florida, contact the Florida Fish and Wildlife Conservation Commission (FWC) at (888) 404-3922 [*FWC or #FWC]

-- Entanglement in fishing line, rope, netting or plastic material
+- Entangled in fishing line, rope, netting or plastic material

-- Tumor growth anywhere on the turtle.
-Commonly on flippers and eyes.
+- Tumor growth anywhere on the turtle – commonly found on the flippers and eyes.

 Sea turtles are endangered/threatened species and SHOULD NOT be touched or handled by anyone unless authorized by the FWC or The Turtle Hospital.